AOSC-Tracking/bigsh0t/README.md

      * Blue squares are fixed.
      * Green squares are where the sampled areas were found.

  * When analyzing, the red, yellow and green squares are drawn first.
 Then the frame is transformed in such a way as to cancel the rotation from the previous frame, and the blue squares are drawn.
 If the detection and detected rotation are flawless, the blue and green squares should overlap completely and form cyan squares.
+Note: "Analysis: Apply Transform" must be enabled.

  * The waveform drawn in the lower middle shows the detected motion.
 Red is yaw, green is pitch and blue is roll.